chokeberry20/PasswordReader/README.md

 # PasswordReader

-Simple programm that reads passwords from txt file and checks if password is valis!
+Simple programm that reads passwords from txt file and checks if password is valid!